Surf, Slash, Slarve

 Ogso Corbets Shape and Specs

-Don’t be afraid to ski the Corbet’s longer than you might normally ride.
+Don’t be afraid to ski Corbet’s longer than you normally would.
 It fits the modern shape category that I believe should be skied longer.
 The 179cm model measures 139-110-125mm and skis above its width class for float while staying nimble and fun at any speed.
 Its lightweight paulownia wood core is laid up with a mix of carbon, aramid and fiberglass.
-It offers an even flex with a damp feel for such a light ski that lets you ride through variable snow conditions with confidence.
+It offers an even flex and a damp feel for such a light ski, letting you ride through variable snow conditions with confidence.
 It turns on a dime and settles into effortless arcs of any size without hesitation.
 Load it up, and it responds with energy, diving into the fall line with ease, so you can run it out and surf, slarve or slash at will.

 Nimble, Surfy, Powder Hound

-On paper, the Ogso Corbets goes head to head with award-winning skis like the venerable DPS Wailer 112 Tour1 (now called the Pagoda 112), one of my favorite lightweight powder touring boards.
+On paper, the Ogso Corbets goes head-to-head with award-winning skis like the venerable DPS Wailer 112 Tour1 (now called the Pagoda 112), one of my favorite lightweight powder-touring boards.
 Both skis weigh in at about 1.5kg/ski (179cm) and offer a lively feel.
-The Ogso is every bit as lively and arguably more nimble in its maneuverability.
+The Ogso is every bit as lively and, arguably, more nimble in its maneuvering.
 Like the 112, the Corbets feels remarkably light on the skin track without feeling nervous or hesitant on the descent.
 It’s the kind of ski you can step into and feel right at home with from the first turn.
 Check out the Mountain Shop in Portland, Oregon or Doug’s in Hood River or Mountain Supply in Bend to get yourself a pair.

 More backcountry ski reviews: